 Kyrle disease is characterised by the formation of large papules with central keratin plugs and is often associated with hepatic, renal or diabetic disorders.
-It can affect both men and women throughout life, although the average age at time of presentation is 30 years.
+It can affect both men and women throughout life, although the average age at the time of presentation is 30 years.

 The cause of the disease is unknown.
 Some cases appear to be idiopathic (no known triggers), or inherited.
 What has been found is that Kyrle disease appears to occur more frequently in patients with certain systemic disorders, these include:

-Lesions begin as small papules with silvery scales that eventually grow to about 1.5cm in diameter to form red-brown nodules with a central keratin (horny) plug.
+Lesions begin as small papules with silvery scales that eventually grow to about 1.5cm in diameter to form red-brown nodules with central keratin (horny) plug.
 Multiple lesions may coalesce to form large keratotic plaques.
 Lesions occur mostly on the legs but also develop on the arms and in the head and neck region.
 The palms and soles are rarely affected.
-Without treatment lesions heal spontaneously but new ones continue to develop.
+Without treatment, lesions heal spontaneously but new ones continue to develop.